babyloniaapp/docs/roadmap.md

 ### Crowdsale #1 2022Q1-2022Q2
 ![](.gitbook/assets/SLIDES\_CROWDSALE#1\_004\_4x3\_withLogo.png)
 #
-We kick off the project in Q1 of 2022 with a public crowdfunding, 10% of total BABY tokens will be available to buy.
+~~**We kick off the project in Q1 of 2022 with a public crowdfunding**~~ The Crowdsale #1 has been delayed two times, due to lack of potential investors, also unfavorable market condition, it is now set to be on 1/May/2022, 10% of total BABY tokens will be available to buy.
 Most of Crowdsale #1 fund generation will be spent on development of the project games and platform.
 #
 * [ ] Last month performance analysis and updating the roadmap
+* [x] Developing Media platforms, web3 integration + web2 --> web3 media + podcast player
+* [x] Developing NFT platform --> creating NFT collections + web3 integration
 * [ ] Deploying the liquid pairs and starting pre-minting on BSC testnet
 * [ ] Starting beta-test of the Games 1\ Loterry&#x20;
 * [x] Website visual updates + preparations for Crowdsale #1